 To guarantee the human right to education, schools shall provide all children and youth with the learning tools and content necessary to reach their full potential, to participate fully and effectively in a free society, to live and work in dignity, to improve the quality of their lives, to make informed decisions and to continue learning throughout life.

-,Using these standards, school divisions should develop policies and procedures to create conditions to provide the resources, services, and supports to every school community to ensure equity. ensure equitable access to education and achieve equitable outcomes in education for all students.
+In 2020, the Virginia General Assembly revised § 22.1-279.6., to require the Board of Education to include “(v) standards for reducing bias and harassment in the enforcement of any code of student conduct.”
+Using these standards, school divisions should develop policies and procedures to create conditions to provide the resources, services, and supports to every school community to ensure equity.
+Policies should ensure equitable access to education and achieve equitable outcomes in education for all students.

-,(Appendix E provides an example of a Statement on Diversity, Inclusion, and Equity)
+The Virginia Department of Education provides guidance for school divisions to align practices and policies to ensure equity in Navigating EdEquity: Virginia’s Roadmap to Equity, which defines education equity as the elimination of the predictability of student outcomes based on race, gender, zip code, ability, socioeconomic status, or languages spoken at home.”
+(Appendix E provides an example of a Statement on Diversity, Inclusion, and Equity.
+Appendix G provides other resources to support equitable approaches to discipline.)

-pecifically, regarding equity in school discipline, Sschool board policies should includefive:
+Specifically, regarding equity in school discipline, Positive Behavioral Interventions and Supports (PBIS) recommends that school board policies should include a five-point multicomponent approach to reduce disproportionality and ensure equity in school discipline.
+School Board policy can develop procedures to:

+Evaluate student code of conduct and school discipline policies for gender, racial, ethnic, linguistic, and cultural biases;

-conducCollect, use, (A free guide to examine school discipline data is available at Safe Supportive Learning);
+Collect, use, and report disaggregated discipline data that clearly identify disparate discipline outcomes and utilize this data to inform professional development planning (A free guide to examine school discipline data is available at Safe Supportive Learning);

 Provide implicit bias training and implement protocols to mitigate bias in discipline decisions;